harouwu/BXCPP/README.md

 BXCPP has been evaluated on 8000 lines of code obtained from LInux Kernel, and compared with two control techniques.
 The experimental data can be found at `source.cpp`.

-Add `source.cpp` to the argument and run the project in eclipse.
+To perform the evaluation, please add `source.cpp` to the argument and run the project in eclipse.

 -------------------------------------------------